Tripenyazaraz/Tripenyazaraz/README.md

-# ⭐ Yo dayo
+# ⭐ Hi
-Hi, i'm a backend web developer.
+I'm a backend web developer.
 I like to make non-trivial projects and reinvent the wheels. (for educational purposes)

 ### 🌀 Projects